esyede/rakit/packages/docs/data/database/raw.md

 // dd($pdo); // will contain an object from the \PDO class
 ```

-> If no connection name is provided, it will return the object for the `'default'` connection.
+> If no connection name is provided, it will return the object for the default connection (the `default` option in `application/config/database.php`).